pynapple-org/pynapple/README.rst

 Credits
 -------
-Special thanks to Francesco P. Battaglia (https://github.com/fpbattaglia) for the development of the orignal TSToolbox (https://github.com/PeyracheLab/TStoolbox) and Neuroseries (https://github.com/NeuroNetMem/neuroseries) packages, the latter constituting the core of the present package.
+Special thanks to Francesco P. Battaglia (https://github.com/fpbattaglia) for the development of the orignal *TSToolbox* (https://github.com/PeyracheLab/TStoolbox) and *neuroseries* (https://github.com/NeuroNetMem/neuroseries) packages, the latter constituting the core of *pynapple*.

+This package was developped by Guillaume Viejo (https://github.com/gviejo) and other members of the Peyrache Lab.

 Logo: Sofia Skromne Carrasco, 2021.

-This package was developped by Guillaume Viejo (https://github.com/gviejo) and other members of the Peyrache Lab.